 e.
 Community Survey

-DPS completes a survey every two years to solicit feedback from the community.
-Results can be viewed via the 2021 DPS Community Survey Report and the 2019 DPS Community Survey Report.
+Public Safety completes a survey every two years to solicit feedback from the community.
+Results can be viewed via the 2021 Public Safety Community Survey Report and the 2019 Public Safety Community Survey Report.